Sarbeng/printf/README.md

 ## HOW TO DOWNLOAD

-you can go to the clone or downloaded green botton and copy the link that it will provided
+you can go to the clone or download button and copy the link that it will provided

 ![Clone Repository](https://i.imgur.com/5PrtuPG.png)